Cheapest Places to Live in Illinois

 Illinois, with its bustling cities, rich history, and diverse landscapes, offers a mix of urban and rural living experiences.
 Landmarks such as the Willis Tower, Millennium Park, and the Abraham Lincoln Presidential Library and Museum highlight the state's cultural and historical significance.
 The state's economy is diverse and robust, driven by sectors such as manufacturing, agriculture, and finance.
 Illinois' tax structure includes relatively high income and property taxes, which can impact the overall affordability for residents.
 Despite recent inflation and rising food costs, Illinois remains one of the more affordable states in the Midwest, especially in its smaller towns and rural areas.
 The combination of a diverse economy and manageable living costs makes Illinois an attractive place for those seeking affordability and quality of life.

 Affordable living in Illinois can often be found in smaller towns and suburban areas where housing costs and everyday expenses are lower.
 These regions provide a more manageable cost of living, which is essential for maintaining financial stability.
 Affordability is a crucial factor in livability, as it allows residents to enjoy a comfortable standard of living without undue financial strain.
 Factors contributing to the cheapest places to live in Illinois include lower housing demand in less populated areas, supportive local economic policies, and efficient public services.
-Utilizing C2ER's cost of living data helps to identify these affordable regions, ensuring that potential residents can make informed decisions.
+Using AI-assisted city-level cost of living estimates, supported by U.S. Census housing data and regional economic modeling, helps identify these affordable regions and gives potential residents a practical way to compare affordability from one city to the next.
 In a state known for its cultural diversity and economic opportunities, finding affordable living options enhances the overall living experience.

 Med.
 Home Value: $96,566 Med.
 Rent: $724 Med.
 Household Inc.: $36,067